HasanZarook/RISCV_Pipeline_Architecture/README.md

-**🚀 RISC-V Pipeline Architecture Implementation Welcome to the RISC-V Pipeline Architecture repository, implemented in SystemVerilog.
+**🚀 RISC-V Pipeline Architecture Implementation
+Welcome to the RISC-V Pipeline Architecture repository, implemented in SystemVerilog.
 This project builds on a basic single-cycle RISC-V processor and introduces a 5-stage pipelined design with Control and Status Register (CSR) support, significantly enhancing performance and functionality.**

 **🌟 Features**

-**🏗️ Pipeline Stages**/n
+**🏗️ Pipeline Stages**
       Instruction Fetch (IF): Fetches the instruction from memory based on the program counter.
       Instruction Decode (ID): Decodes the fetched instruction and reads the required registers.
       Execute (EX): Performs arithmetic or logical operations and calculates memory addresses.
       Memory Access (MEM): Accesses data memory for load and store operations.
       Write Back (WB): Writes the result back to the register file.